Profile

 none

 The Authorization Server must not display any authentication or consent user interface pages.
-An error is returned if a user is not already authenticated or the client does not have pre-configured consent for the requested claims or does not fulfill other conditions for processing the request.
-This can be used as a method to check for existing authentication and/or consent.
+An error is returned if a user is not authenticated, the client does not have pre-configured consent for the requested claims or does not fulfill other conditions for processing the request.
+This can be used to check for existing authentication and/or consent.

 login